Step 1: Determine the least common denominator

 Since they share the same denominators, we can subtract the numerators right away.

-Simplify the difference by canceling out common factors.
+Simplify the difference by cancelling out the common factors.

 Q2) Blake has ordered 4/5 tons of bananas for his banana chip business.
 His first batch of banana chips required 11/30 tons of bananas.
 How much of the bananas are left?